dusk-network/.github/.github/CONTRIBUTING.md

 Issues are always resolved by opening a Pull Request. **Don't close an issue by pushing your commits directly to the `main` branch!**

-The process for opening and reviewing a Pull Request is similar to that of opening and triaging issues, but carries with it a necessary review and approval workflow that ensures that the proposed changes meet the minimal quality and functional guidelines of Dusk Network.
+The process for opening and reviewing a Pull Request is similar to that of opening and triaging issues, but carries with it a necessary review and approval workflow that ensures that the proposed changes meet the minimal quality and functional guidelines of Dusk.

 ### 👉 Open a Draft PR ASAP